Tom Stoneham

 From 2006-14 I was Head of the Department of Philsoophy.
 From January 2015 to August 2020, I was the inaugural Dean of the York Graduate Research School, while - intermittently - continuing with my research.
 In September 2020 I returned as Head of Department.

-I am a Strategic Peer Reviewer and panel chair for the AHRC, President of the International Berkeley Society, past Treasurer of the UK Council for Graduate Education, a Fellow of the Royal Society of Arts, Chair of the Editorial Board of the White Rose University Press, and a member of the Executive Committee of the British Philosophical Association.
+I am a Strategic Peer Reviewer and panel chair for the AHRC, President of the International Berkeley Society, Chair of the Editorial Board of the White Rose University Press, and past Treasurer of the UK Council for Graduate Education, past Fellow of the Royal Society of Arts, past member of the Executive Committee of the British Philosophical Association.

 I have supervised more than a dozen research students on Locke, Berkeley, Hume and Coleridge, and on self-knowledge, consciousness, folk-psychology, perception and the philosophy of history, from several countries including Greece, Sweden, South Korea, South Africa and the USA.